Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Introduction

 \section{Introduction}

 When designing ring-based accelerators, their linear lattices are optimized to achieve key performance goals for users -- such as luminosity for colliders and brightness for light sources.
-Subsequently, nonlinear magnets are incorporated to address operational requirements, including chromaticity compensation, injection efficiency, and beam lifetime etc. The presence of nonlinear magnets typically renders accelerators non-integrable Hamiltonian systems.
+Subsequently, nonlinear magnets are incorporated to address operational requirements, including chromaticity compensation, injection efficiency, beam lifetime, and other operational requirements.
+The presence of nonlinear magnets typically renders accelerators non-integrable Hamiltonian systems.
 As a result, exact solutions for particle motion are generally unattainable due to the lack of sufficient conserved quantities.
-However, long-term stable motions can be maintained within certain regions of the six-dimensional phase space based on the Kolmogorov-Arnold-Moser (KAM) theory~\cite{de2001tutorial}.
+However, long-term stable motion can be maintained within certain regions of the six-dimensional phase space based on the Kolmogorov-Arnold-Moser theory~\cite{de2001tutorial}.
 Within these regions, quasi-periodic motions exist on approximate invariant tori, which are partially distorted to resist chaotic diffusion.

 In accelerator physics, the stable region around the origin is referred to as the Dynamic Aperture (DA)~\cite{chao2023handbook}.
 Its projection onto the transverse plane at the injection point determines whether an injected beam can be successfully captured.
 The maximum allowable relative momentum deviation ($\Delta P / P_0$) along the longitudinal direction, known as the Local Momentum Aperture (LMA), governs the probability of particle survival following intra-beam scattering.
 Thus, achieving sufficient DA and LMA is a fundamental requirement in lattice design.